AV-Loginova/E-Commerce/README.md

 <img width="1440" alt="SubNav" src="https://github.com/AV-Loginova/E-Commerce/assets/129111624/2758c712-2283-4177-a623-2fc114a17309">

-3. To impose cards and fill them with the information was used fakeStoreApi.\n
+3. To impose cards and fill them with the information was used fakeStoreApi.
 <img width="374" alt="Card" src="https://github.com/AV-Loginova/E-Commerce/assets/129111624/1e463a83-a7d2-4eb3-96ee-87db092749e4">